jsadsad/aA_Classwork/W8D5/notes.md

 - `timTheDog.sayHi.call(ellieTheDog)` works.

 - When you call `.length` on the arguments objects, it will return 1 because it is just an ARRAY-LIKE OBJECT.
 When you convert it an array, it will be 2.

+- Any synchronous functions will happen first before any asynchronous.